 Applications and IPC processes need to be able to specify which external applications and IPC processes are allowed to communicate with them, respectively, and what level of access they should be given.
 The way in which such access control can be supported within the RINA framework could vary from quite simple mechanisms such as Access Control Lists, to much more fine grained and expressive mechanisms such as Attribute Based Access Control (ABAC) or even to formal Multi-Level Security (MLS) models based on labeled security levels.
-PRISTINE will select representative authorisation approaches to provide test cases to investigate how access control models would be supported in RINA.
-The most likely candidates are Access Control Lists and Capability-based Access Control.
+PRISTINE will select representative authorisation approaches to provide test cases to investigate how access control Lists and Capabilitybased Access Control.
 PRISTINE will also investigate approaches for supporting MLS in RINA.
 These three access control models are described below.